spatie/blender-media/README.md

 ></media>
 ```

 If you want to use a `media` component outside of a Vue instance, this package provides a `mount` function.
-The `mount` will replace every element that matches a given selector with a `media` component.
+The `mount` function will replace every element that matches a given selector with a `media` component.
 The element should contain props just like you'd pass them with Vue.

 ```js
 import { mount } from '@spatie/blender-media';